Dexter's Laboratory: Recurring segments

 Every Dexter's Laboratory episode, with the exception of "Last But Not Beast", is divided into different stories or segments, each being 7–12 minutes long.
 Occasionally, a segment centers on characters other than Dexter and his family.
-Two segments are shown primarily during season one: Dial M for Monkey and The Justice Friends.
-Dial M for Monkey is the middle segment for six episodes of season one, and The Justice Friends takes its place until season one's end.
+Two segments are shown primarily during season 1: Dial M for Monkey and The Justice Friends.
+Dial M for Monkey is the middle segment for six episodes of season 1, and The Justice Friends takes its place until season 1's end.
+With rare exception, extra segments do not appear after season 1.
+Other recurring characters include Puppet Pal Mitch (voiced by Rob Paulsen) and Puppet Pal Clem (voiced by Tom Kenny).

 Dial M for Monkey

-Dial M for Monkey shorts feature Dexter's pet laboratory monkey named Monkey (vocal effects provided by Frank Welker), whom Dexter believes is an ordinary monkey and nothing more.
-However, Monkey secretly has superpowers and fights evil as a superhero named Monkey.
-Monkey is joined by his partner Agent Honeydew (voiced by Kath Soucie) of Global Security, Commander General (voiced by Robert Ridgely in season 1, Earl Boen in season 2), and a team of assembled superheroes.
+Dial M for Monkey follows Monkey (vocal effects provided by Frank Welker), Dexter's pet laboratory monkey who is secretly a crime-fighting superhero.
+Monkey's superpowers include super-strength, telekinesis, flight, and super speed.
+He is joined by his partner Agent Honeydew (voiced by Kath Soucie), Commander General (voiced by Robert Ridgely in season 1, Earl Boen in season 2), and a team of assembled superheroes.
 Dial M for Monkey was created by Genndy Tartakovsky, Craig McCracken, and Paul Rudish.
-Monkey's superpowers include super-strength, telekinesis, flight, and super speed, among others.

 The Justice Friends

-The Justice Friends consists of Major Glory (voiced by Rob Paulsen) of whom Dexter himself is revealed to be a fan and collects Major Glory action-figures, Valhallen (voiced by Tom Kenny), and the Infraggable Krunk (voiced by Frank Welker), a trio of superhero roommates residing in an apartment called Muscular Arms.
+The Justice Friends follows Major Glory (voiced by Rob Paulsen), Valhallen (voiced by Tom Kenny), and the Infraggable Krunk (voiced by Frank Welker), a trio of superhero roommates residing in an apartment called Muscular Arms.
 Their adventures deal less with superhero life and more with an inability to agree with each other; it is presented much like a sitcom, including a laugh track.
-Genndy Tartakovsky's inspiration for The Justice Friends came from reading Marvel Comics when learning how to speak English.
-Tartakovsky stated in a 2001 IGN interview that he was disappointed with how The Justice Friends turned out, saying, "it could have been funnier and the characters could have been fleshed out more."
+Genndy Tartakovsky's inspiration for The Justice Friends came from reading Marvel Comics while learning how to speak English.
+In a 2001 IGN interview, Tartakovsky expressed disappointment with how The Justice Friends turned out, saying, "it could have been funnier and the characters could have been fleshed out more."

-Mini-segments

-Between the three main segments in seasons one and two are brief mini-segments, which often feature only Dexter and Dee Dee.
-Other characters that star in these include "The Puppet Pals" - two live-action puppets named Puppet Pal Clem (voiced by Rob Paulsen) and Puppet Pal Mitch (voiced by Tom Kenny).